-Summary of what will happen if you take part in the TOP HAT Trial Assessment timing and length What will happen during the assessment Baseline - video consultation before starting the study drug 30 minutes ✓ This assessment will take place via a video consultation: Check that study drug arrived ✓ Study questionnaires ✓ Evaluation of video consultation experience ✓ Brief questions about recent use of health care services ✓ Instructions on starting the study medication and on how much to take daily.
-Telephone call to monitor safety, The dose of the study drug will increase in weeks 3 and 5, unless there are side effects: 2 and 4 weeks ✓ Study questionnaire (brief) 15 minutes ✓ Side effect checklist ✓ Medication changes A decision will be made as to whether you should increase the dose of the study drug, stay the same, or decrease 6 week week video consultation This assessment will take place via video consultation:
+Summary of what will happen if you take part in the TOP HAT Trial Assessment timing and length What will happen during the assessment.
+Please note, the video consultations and telephone assessments were put in place to reduce face to face contact during COVID, but there is flexibility, depending on what is feasible and preferable for you and the research team.
+Baseline - video consultation before starting the study drug 30 minutes This assessment will take place via a video consultation and will involve: ✓ Check that study drug arrived ✓ Study questionnaires ✓ Evaluation of video consultation experience ✓ Brief questions about recent use of health care services ✓ Instructions on starting the study medication and on how much to take daily.
+Telephone call to monitor safety, The dose of the study drug will increase in weeks 3 and 5, unless there are side effects: